jlukecarlson/advanced-text-editor/README.md

 advanced-text-editor
 ====================

-an advanced text editor made in python.
-Can handle multiple windows and the major mac shortcuts
+a text editor made in python.
+Can handle multiple windows and the major mac shortcuts.
+It is the advanced version of [my other editors](https://github.com/jLukeC/mega-project-list/blob/master/python/text-editor/basic_text_editor.py)

 Hardest parts